 While her name may not ring any immediate bells, her designs sure will!
 As Wes Anderson’s designer of choice, you can find her artwork scattered throughout The Grand Budapest Hotel, Isle of Dogs along with numerous TV shows.
 Her Instagram account gives followers a fascinating glimpse into the world of a globetrotting and influential graphic designer and is sure to give you graphic design envy!

 Jérémy and his partner Violaine make up the Parisian design powerhouse that is…you guessed it, Violaine et Jérémy!
 Their designs draw on inspiration from typography and illustrations of the art nouveau era and their joint Instagram account includes a wide variety of print designs; each more eye-catching than the last.

-Best known for his colourful travel posters, Alex’s Instagram account is a must-follow account for graphic designers and travel enthusiasts alike.
+Best known for his colorful travel posters, Alex’s Instagram account is a must-follow account for graphic designers and travel enthusiasts alike.
 From the skyline of Beijing to the historical horizon of Angkor Wat, Alex churns out amazing depictions of iconic places around the world.
-Check out his Instagram to see if your hometown made the cut!
+Check out his Instagram to see if your hometown cut!

 What started as a hobby in 2009 quickly turned into a lucrative graphic design career for Viktor Hertz.
 The posts vary on his feed from witty commentaries to more detailed commissioned pieces but if you’re looking for proof that a hobby can turn into your lifelong career, then look no further!